Kamal Maula Mosque

-The Kamāl Maula Mosque (Kamāl maula masjid), also called the Bhoj Shala, is a mosque in the city of Dhar, in the state of Madhya Pradesh, India.
+The Kamāl Maula Mosque (Kamāl maula masjid), is a mosque in the Bhojshala complex in the city of Dhar, in the state of Madhya Pradesh, India.

 Exterior of the Kamāl Maula, from the south-west, as photographed by the Archaeological Survey in about 1924.

 Overview

-Otherwise known as the Bhoj Shala, the building is a Monument of National Importance under the Archaeological Survey of India (ASI).
-Set in the centre of the old town, the building's ownership and use is disputed and notionally claimed by both Muslims and Hindus, although the Republic of India has ultimate authority and jurisdiction over it.
-The ASI permits worship by Hindus on Tuesday and Muslims on Friday for two hours each week.
-Additionally, the site is open for worship on Vasant Panchami to Sarasvatī.
-When festivals coincide, there have been communal tensions, requiring a police presence to keep the peace.
-The rules set out in the Ancient Monuments and Archaeological Sites and Remains Rules 1959, published in The Gazette of India, govern day-to-day operations, with the Places of Worship (Special Provisions) Act, 1991 also assisting with the management and administration of the site.
+The building and site appears in the list Monument of National Importance under the Archaeological Survey of India (ASI).
+Set in the centre of the old town, the building's history, ownership and use are disputed and are notionally claimed by both Muslims and Hindus, although the Republic of India has ultimate authority and jurisdiction over it.
+Until 2026, the ASI permitted Hindu worship on Tuesdays and Muslim worship on Fridays for two hours each week.
+Additionally, the site is open for worship of Sarasvatī on Vasant Panchami.
+When festivals coincided in the past, communal tensions arose, requiring a police presence to keep the peace.
+The rules set out in the Ancient Monuments and Archaeological Sites and Remains Rules 1959, published in The Gazette of India, govern day-to-day operations, management, and administration of the site.

+Before Indian independence, the building was a protected monument under Dhar State and the Darbar issued a decree in 1935 stating that "From the use of the word 'Bhojshala' at the beginning, it should never be assumed that this protected royal building will be converted into any other form.
+Just as prayers (Namaz) are offered at this time and there is no restriction upon them, similarly, in the future as well, there shall be no prohibition on offering prayers herein.
+This is a mosque, and in the future, it shall remain a mosque."
+In May 2026, the Madhya Pradesh High Court subverted this decree and gave the right to worship at the disputed Bhojshala Temple-Kamal Maula Mosque Complex to the Hindu and Jain community, based on a survey conducted by the Archaeological Survey of India (ASI).
+The court said that it drew on the 2024 ASI survey and the principles laid down by the Supreme Court of India, further suggesting that Muslim community ask for an alternative site from the state government.
+The parties involved in the case have appealled to the Supreme Court of India and the outcomes are awaited.

+Dhār (Madhya Pradesh).
+Plan of the Kamāl Maula masjid showing position of the western dome, illustrated below.

+Dhār (Madhya Pradesh).
+Detail of the interior of the main dome in the prayer hall above the miḥrāb and minbar.
+There are no brackets or corbels with figurative sculpture or traces of sculpture otherwise, as at the Kumbharia Jain temples, indicating the dome was reassembled in a way that excused these elements.